If you want to use this site please update your browser!

 Collette Hoard

-The razor is part of a collection known as the Collette Hoard, found by by John Minns of Arbroath in April 2005 and first put on public display at the Museum of Antiquities.
-Mr. Minns originally reported the find to Philip Walton, Inc, the finds officer for the Portable Antiquities Scheme program located at the Museum of Antiquities.
-It was subsequently sent to Bronze Age expert Stuart Needham at the British Museum for analysis.
+The razor is a part of the Collette Hoard, which was discovered by John Minns of Arbroath in April 2005 and subsequently displayed at the Museum of Antiquities.
+Mr. Minns reported his find to Philip Walton, the finds officer for the Portable Antiquities Scheme program at the Museum of Antiquities.
+The collection was later sent to Bronze Age expert Stuart Needham at the British Museum for analysis.

-The condition of the items in the hoard stunned the experts, who believe that the find could provide new and valuable information about the Late Bronze Age.
+The exceptional condition of the items within the hoard surprised experts and is believed to offer valuable insights into the Late Bronze Age.

-"Late Bronze Age hoards containing such a variety of objects in such good condition are very rare in the north of England, so this is an extremely important find," said Lindsay Allason-Jones, director of archaeology at Newcastle University Museums.
+Lindsay Allason-Jones, the director of archaeology at Newcastle University Museums, commented, "Late Bronze Age hoards containing such a variety of objects in such good condition are very rare in the north of England, so this is an extremely important find."

-The treasure includes items that could have been used for personal jewelry, including six gold lock rings believed to have been used as hair ornaments, as well as bracelets, rings and pins.
-Analysis of the lock rings, which are made of very fine gold leaf, wrapped around a hard core at the British Museum, showed that these rings are based on beeswax.
-"Perhaps further analysis of beeswax will help us better understand the environment of the Late Bronze Age," says Lindsay.
+The treasure comprises items that may have been used for personal adornment, such as six gold lock rings believed to have served as hair ornaments, along with bracelets, rings, and pins.
+An analysis of the lock rings, crafted from fine gold leaf wrapped around a solid core, revealed that beeswax was used in their creation.
+Lindsay noted that further analysis of the beeswax could provide insights into the Late Bronze Age environment.

-How the objects were buried together also proves to be a mystery to Lindsay and her colleagues.
-"This hoard does not match what we already know from other similar finds," Lindsay says.
-It was found in a shallow pit, and fragments of earthenware found around the items suggest that it may have been covered by some kind of clay vessel.
-It is difficult to say, however, whether it was an offering to a deity or whether it may have been the treasure of a Bronze Age founder, which the owner hid, intending to return for it later."
+The manner in which the objects were buried together remains a mystery to Lindsay and her colleagues.
+"This hoard does not match what we already know from other similar finds," she explained.
+It was found in a shallow pit, with fragments of earthenware found around the items, suggesting that they may have been covered by a clay vessel.
+However, it is challenging to determine whether this was an offering to a deity or the hidden treasure of a Bronze Age founder, intended to be retrieved at a later time.

-The Collette treasure was on display at the Museum of Antiquities until June 30, 2007.
+The Collette treasure was displayed at the Museum of Antiquities until June 30, 2007, offering a glimpse into this intriguing chapter of ancient history.

 UP